-This variant has been invented in 1977 by Ralph Betza.
-It is popular in orthodox chess variant circles, both in NOST as in AISE, this game is frequently played.
-In NOST, the game is one of the 20 most popular CV's, probably it is in the top 5.
-The game is mentioned both in Pritchard's encyclopedia of chess variants, where it is mentioned as one of the best chess variants, as in the book of Schmittberger.
+This variant was invented in 1977 by Ralph Betza.
+It was frequently played in both NOST as in AISE, two past postal correspondence groups for Chess variants.
+In NOST, the game was one of the 20 most popular CV's, probably in its top 5.
+The game is mentioned in David Pritchard's Encyclopedia of Chess Variants and given its own chapter in his Popular Chess Variants.
+It is also described in R. Wayne Schmittberger's New Rules for Classic Games.

 This game can be played via email on Richard's Play-By-eMail Server.